TrungLe123692/Netflix-Movies-Data-Analytics-Project/README.md

 ---

 ### 4.2 Model Training & Evaluation (scikit-learn)

+> ✅ This approach combined baseline linear regression with a random forest model to balance simplicity and predictive power.

 - **4.2.1 Data Splitting:**
   - Split dataset using `train_test_split()` with an 80/20 ratio